Testimonials

 Distance: 6.2 miles | Ascent: 2385 feet | Distance: 2385 feet (may vary)

-Distance: 9 miles | Ascent: 2333 feet | Distance: 2333 feet (may vary)
+Distance: 7.6 miles | Ascent: 1910 feet | Distance: 1730 feet (subject to change)

-Today is our third and final day in the Yorkshire Dales before moving on to the final part of our Coast-to-Coast hike in the North York Moors.
+Today is our final day in the Yorkshire Dales before moving on to the final part of our Coast-to-Coast hike in the North York Moors.
 Starting from where we left off yesterday, our hike continues along the Pennine Way, passing through some of the most spectacular scenery in the Yorkshire Dales to reach Malham.

 Having lived in Malham for a decade, American travel writer Bill Bryson had a particular fondness for this part of the Dales:.